CounterCultureLabs/dumpscribe/README.md

-Downloads all written notes and recorded audio from a LiveScribe Pulse or Echo pen.
+Download all written notes and recorded audio from a LiveScribe Pulse or Echo pen.
+Convert the proprietary formats to open formats (pdf and ogg vorbis).
+Make the notes available online through a web app.

 This program has four parts: